23. Identity of illness and capitalism

 - Attention television: poison.

-- Alcohol kills by hundred kilometers an hour.
-The capitalist society even kills walking on foot.
+- Alcohol kills at hundred kilometers an hour.
+The capitalist society even kills when walking.

 - Labour medicine: medicine of exploitation or exploitation itself?

 - Labour medicine: protection of the workers or factory's police?

 - Protection of labour: hard working 11 months a year, so that you can live 4 weeks on paid leave.
 But you need to live for 12 months.

 - After a wearing down and dull work-day you lack all enthusiasm to make love.
 The medicine there can do nothing with its pills and its big talks.
 But it is necessary to change the working-day, to make it worth living.
 The doctor, that are yourselves.
 Take over the power in the factory and in the society, become masters of your life.

 - You are tired, because the work you do

 fucks you off and makes you sick - refuse stimulating pills [verweigert Aufputschmittel].